 Though breed specific diets may be well suited for a purebred pup, choosing the right food for a crossbreed, or mystery breed may be challenging.
 They may have a mix of characteristics, or the cross breeding may have eliminated certain traits that the the breed specific foods are designed to support.

 In these cases, feeding an all-breed diet will be the most suitable option to support their dietary needs.
-Royal Canin offers a variety of all breed diets, but take a look at all of your options to find the brand and formula that is right for your pooch.
+Royal Canin offers a variety of all breed diets, but look at all your options to find the right brand and formula for your pooch.
 Check out What Should I Feed My Dog to help you look closer at your options and find the best fit for your dog's nutritional needs.

 As mentioned above, it isn’t necessarily better or required to go with a breed specific dog food.
 When choosing the right brand for your buddy, the general rule is to consider their size, activity level, and health requirements before anything else.